The complement value problem for non-local operators: Proof of Theorem

 Therefore, by letting $t\rightarrow\infty$, we obtain by (\ref{pp1}), (\ref{pp2}) and the dominated convergence theorem that $v(x)=0$ for $dx$-a.e. $x\in D$.
 Since $v|_D\in C(D)$, we obtain $v\equiv0$ on $\mathbb{R}^d$.
 The proof is complete. \fbox

 { {\bf Acknowledgments} \quad This work was supported by Natural Sciences and Engineering Research Council of Canada.
-The author would like to thank an anonymous referee for helpful comments and suggestions, which led to an improvement of the paper.}
+We thank the referee for the careful reading of our paper and all of the insightful comments that greatly improved the presentation of the paper.}